amarkmcconn/AnimalShelterAPi.Solution/README.md

 * _To interact with the local host website navigate to the AnimalShelter directory and run ```dotnet run```_
 * _Click on  <https://localhost:5001> to interact with Swagger or Open separate session in Postman_
-* If you want to interact with Postman you will have to become an authenticated User
+* If you want to interact with Postman or use Swagger UI, you will have to become an authenticated User

+## Swagger UI Walkthrough

+* _Click on  <https://localhost:5001> to interact with Swagger_
+* _You will then need to open ```POST /api/Authmanagement/Register``` and click on tryout_
+* _You will need to edit the request body with a valid username, email and password and click Execute_
+* _Next you will need to click on ```POST /api//authmanagement/Login``` to get your token_
+* _If you have logged in correctly a token will be generated in the response body, please make sure to copy it_
+* _Navigate back to the top of page and click on the Authorize Button and paste your token into the box labeled value and click the authorize button_
+* _Once you have been authorized you check it to make sure it is working correctly_
+* _Open the ```GET /api/Animals```, click try it out and then click execute_
+* _It will return a 200 response with a list of the animals that are currently in the database!_

+## Postman Walkthrough

 * Use the POST option and enter <http://localhost:5001/api/AuthManagement/Register>
 ![Alt text](/AnimalShelter/img/Picture4.png)
 * Select Body – Radio Button - raw – Drop Down - JSON